steveshogren/hugo-blog/content/page/training.md

 stuck and frustrated, just look up a solution and take some time to understand it.

-### Step 4 - Pick A Language (~10 hours)
+### Step 4 - Pick A Language

 When you have finished the homework in the first three chapters of SICP, you will want to select a programming language to get that first job.
-Really any language in the [Tiobe top ten](http://www.tiobe.com/tiobe-index/) will do.
+Any language in the [Tiobe top ten](http://www.tiobe.com/tiobe-index/) will do.

 Many skills of the different software development areas are easily learned, so what matters most are the intangibles of the job environment.
 Do you want to be